 Guests commented on seeing the newspaper articles and hearing Charles Polcyn, Sunday morning interview, on both CBC and CJOB.
 Thanks to the Manitoba Government along with municipalities of St Andrews, Rockwood, and Rosser, for their proclamations for the Day of the Honey Bee.
 Manitoba’s promotion coincides with similar ones held in BC, AB, SK and other areas across Canada.

 For further information on the results of this event, contact Jim Campbell at 467-5246, or Charles Polcyn at 284-7064.

-The Manitoba Beekeepers’ Association (MBA) arranged for the Manitoba Provincial Government to proclaim Saturday 29 May 2010 as “The Day of The Honey Bee” in recognition of their importance for pollinating plants producing foods people eat.
+The Manitoba Beekeepers’ Association (MBA) arranged for the Manitoba Provincial Government to proclaim Saturday 29 May 2010 as the First Year for the Annual Celebration of “The Day of The Honey Bee” in recognition of their importance for pollinating plants producing foods people eat.